-The chapel here is stunning with a colorful altarpiece that was much different than the typical gold altars I have seen in the other missions.
+The chapel here is stunning with a colorful altarpiece that was much different than the typical gold altars I had seen in the other missions.
 Here are a few pictures:

-One of the best parts about this mission is the incredibly beautiful gardens that line the courtyard.
+One of the best aspects of this mission is the incredibly beautiful garden that lines the courtyard.

-When I was there, the flowers were in full bloom, and it was incredible seeing all of the colors.
+When I was there, the flowers were in full bloom, and it was stunning seeing all of the colors.

 There is also a covered walkway that has vines growing over the top of it.